 Understanding Negative Core Beliefs

-Many of us struggle with these negative beliefs about ourselves.
-These are called negative core beliefs, and if we are to understand our NEGATIVE core beliefs, we must first understand what CORE beliefs are.
+We all struggle with some kind of negative beliefs about ourselves.
+These are called negative core beliefs, and if we are to understand these NEGATIVE core beliefs, we must first understand what CORE beliefs are.

 Our core beliefs are the subconscious beliefs we hold to be true about ourselves, other people, and the world.
 These deep-rooted beliefs determine to what degree we believe we are valued, loved, successful, capable, and competent.
 They also establish our sense of belonging and our view of how we are treated by others.
 Our negative core beliefs are the deeply ingrained stories, convictions, and judgments we carry about ourselves.